Morning Forecaster, WYMT

 I grew up in the heart of the coalfields of Southeastern Kentucky, right across the mountain in Harlan County.

 At an early age, I first became interested in weather and news.
 I grew up watching WYMT and learning the importance of getting the latest weather and news to people in every corner of the region.

-I am a graduate of Cumberland High School, Southeast Kentucky Community and Technical College, Morehead State University and, at some point in the near future, Mississippi State University.
+I am a graduate of Cumberland High School, Southeast Kentucky Community and Technical College and Morehead State University.

 Right after graduating from Morehead in 2007, I came back home to WYMT.
-It's hard to believe sometimes that I've been here more than 13 years.
+It's hard to believe sometimes that I've been here more than 13 years in either a full or part time capacity.
 Time flies when you're having fun.

 I have literally served in almost every position in our newsroom.
 I started out as the assignment editor.
 I've produced every newscast in our building, anchored news and weather, reported and now serve as a member of the WYMT Weather Team with Paige, Evan and Brooke.
 One of these days, I might decide to try my hand at sports, the only thing I haven't done here.